Skip to content

 • DCAA has not formally assessed whether IPAs are still needed, nor communicated plans to Congress.

 The GAO recommended that DoD conduct a formal evaluation and present a plan to Congress by April 30, 2026.
+That date has passed, and GAO still records the recommendation as open, so the assessment is overdue rather than settled.
 For contractors, the practical impact is this: if your incurred cost audit was previously handled by an IPA firm, your next audit might come from a DCAA auditor in one of the new directorates instead.
 DCAA auditors and IPAs apply the same standards, but DCAA auditors have broader authority to expand audit scope when they identify risk indicators during fieldwork.

 How to Prepare Your Accounting System for the New Structure